 Manchester Pride is one of the UK's leading LGBTQ+ charities.
 We campaign for LGBTQ+ equality, celebrate LGBTQ+ life and create opportunities that engage LGBTQ+ people in Greater Manchester so that they can thrive.
 Every penny we raise is ploughed back into the community and we are dedicated to promoting and raising awareness for LGBTQ+ issues in the fight for equality.
 Our mission is to work with LGBTQ+ people helping them to live free from discrimination and to feel safe in their own environment, and to educate people on how to recognise, understand and prevent discrimination against LGBTQ+ people.
 We do this in the hopes of one day reaching our vision of a world where LGBTQ+ people are free to live and love without prejudice, and we promote and raise awareness for LGBTQ+ issues in the fight for equality in several ways.
 Our Campaigns and Initiatives

 We campaign for LGBTQ+ equality all year round, in everything that we do.
 Through social media campaigns, public awareness initiatives and local and national campaigns, LGBTQ+ communities are at the heart of everything we do.
 In 2018, Manchester Pride was the first UK Pride to adopt the black and brown stripes in the rainbow to stand with all LGBTQ+ people of colour, to show solidarity and to ensure people of colour were platformed, visible and represented.
-This year, we have added the pink and blue in support of our trans siblings.
+This year, we have added the pink, white and blue stripes to represent trans communities.
 We use our website, social media platforms and our voices to raise awareness and educate on LGBTQ+ human rights topics including discrimination

 , transgender rights